arwhirang/recursive_chemprot/README.md

 &ensp;&ensp;nltk

 ## Data:
-&ensp;Use the preprocessed test, validation and train data in the Demo/data folder.
+&ensp;Extract the preprocessed data; put test, validation and train data in the Demo/data folder.
 This is not the original data.
 &ensp;Word embedding is not included. visit : http://evexdb.org/pmresources/vec-space-models/

 ## Training and Testing: